alexkalisz/survey-results-analyser/README.md

 - **Data Storage**: All processed data, including survey responses, calculated averages, and feature recommendations, is stored in Google Sheets for easy access and review.

 ### Final Message
-- **Completion Message**: After processing and updating the data, the app displays a final message confirming the successful completion of the task.
+- **Completion Message**: After processing and updating the data, the app displays a final message confirming the successful completion of the task and thank you message for using services.

 ## Technologies Used